 Health Leadership Fellows

-Overview
+Program Overview

 When the leaders at local nonprofits collaborate and share a sense of purpose, they can work together to solve the region’s toughest health issues.

-Most nonprofit leaders would agree: working in silos results in gaps or duplication of services, inefficient use of data and missed opportunities to share best practices.
+Most nonprofit leaders would agree: working in silos results in gaps or duplication of services, inefficient use of data, and missed opportunities to share best practices.
 This lack of collaboration makes it harder for nonprofit leaders to achieve their mission and improve the lives of the people they serve.

-The program is designed for current leaders of health-related nonprofit organizations, safety-net organizations and public agencies that address the needs of older adults or young children impacted by poverty, ideally including a commitment to racial and/or socioeconomic equity.
-Applicants must be in leadership roles, with tenure of at least five years in a management role, and have a strong commitment to and involvement with their local community.
+The program is designed for current leaders of health-related nonprofit organizations, safety-net organizations, and public agencies that address the needs of older adults or young children impacted by poverty, ideally including a commitment to racial and/or socioeconomic equity.
+Fellows must be in leadership roles, with tenure of at least five years in a management role, and have a strong commitment to and involvement with their local community.

 People who are BIPOC, LGBTQ+, or from other under-represented communities are strongly encouraged to apply.